 Are you at least making your minimum payments each month?
 Missing payments can quickly start to drag down your credit score.
 So, it’s important to pay your loan and credit card balances on time regularly.

 If you’re only paying the minimum each month, calculate how long it will take to pay it off entirely and how much interest you’ll pay.

 Most fixed-rate mortgages and federal student loans have low interest rates.
 So if you have other high-interest debt payments, be sure to prioritize those first.
 Depending on your interest payments and overall financial picture, it may be wise to include aggressively paying off your debt in your new financial plan.

 3. Shift Your Spending Habits

 Now that you know how you spend your money each month, it’s time to adjust your attitude towards money.
 Maybe you already only spend money on the bare essentials.
 However, most people have at least a few frivolous habits if they live paycheck to paycheck.

 Identify your weak spots and figure out how you can plan ahead to avoid them.
 For instance, if you frequently find yourself too busy to cook dinner during the workweek, spend an afternoon off cooking low-cost freezer meals.

-Often the best places to save money aren’t on big-ticket items, but on small, recurring expenditures that add up over time.
+Often the best ways to save money aren’t on big-ticket items, but on small, recurring expenditures that add up over time.
 Figure out your vices and then create a plan to eliminate the temptation.

 Speaking of temptation, if you’re struggling with debt, make sure to stop using your credit cards.
 Keep it locked up at home if you need to.
 A credit card can be a dangerous tool to keep in your wallet, especially when you’re charging items you don’t actually need.